spxbhuhb/zakadabar-stack/core/doc/guides/plug-and-play/accounts/Introduction.md

 #### additional roles

-By default, one role defined in the stack is added
+The `security-officer` role is added by default.

-- security-officer

 For additional roles, extend the RolesBase class and pass it for install (see below):